 Chances are if you are a business owner then you are also the owner of a smartphone.
 A recent survey by AT&T found that 94% of small business owners use their smartphones to conduct business.
 55% of owners believed that using their smartphone saved them time while 66% of business owners believed it saved their business money.
 Are you getting the most out of your smartphone?
-Here’s a look at some of the ways that small business owners are using their phones to save time and money.
+Here’s a look at some of the ways that small business owners are using their phones to stay connected outside the office.

 Connect With Fans & Followers